yashburshe/CS4530-Fall-2025/Assignments/project-plan.md

 Please note that multiple teams might choose to propose the same feature(s), or a variation of that same feature - this is OK.

-When considering your project, please keep in mind that you will be allowed to publicly post your project online: while your immediate audience for the project is the course staff, if you are ultimately looking for software engineering jobs or co-ops, this project can be a useful piece of your portfolio.
+When considering your project, please keep in mind that you will be allowed to publicly post your project online after the end of semester: while your immediate audience for the project is the course staff, if you are ultimately looking for software engineering jobs or co-ops, this project can be a useful piece of your portfolio.

 The project plan will include:
 * Introductory problem statement